 - In a mixing bowl, combine flour, 1 cup sugar, melted butter, eggs, almond extract, and salt.
 Stir gently to combine.

 - Bake for 45 to 50 minutes.
-5 minutes before removing from oven, sprinkle surface with 1 tablespoon sugar for a little extra crunch.
+5 minutes before removing from the oven, sprinkle the surface with 1 tablespoon of sugar for a little extra crunch.

 - Cut into wedges and serve with ice cream or freshly whipped cream.

 For great recipes, visit Colleen’s Kitchen Recipe Swap and Eat at Home’s Ingredient Spotlight Cranberries.

 One thought on “Nantucket Cranberry Pie”